nvsriram/solana-account-website/README.md

-# SolD: A Solana URI Data Editor
+# SolD: A Solana Data Editor

-This website acts as an editor for the [Solana Data Program V0](https://github.com/nvsriram/solana-data-account).
+This website acts as an editor for the [Solana Data Program V0](https://github.com/nvsriram/solana-data-program).
 It allows the user to view/edit the data and associated metadata for a given Data Account or upload your own file using the Solana Data Program

 ## 🧑‍💻 Getting Started